-To support your child further and develop their interests

-- Knowledge Organisers for each science topic will be shared every half term on class pages

-- Half Termly Newsletters will be sent home with further information regarding science being taught in class

-Useful Websites - click to open link

-The Royal Society
+To support your child further and develop their interests - Knowledge Organisers for each science topic will be shared every half term on class pages - Half Termly Newsletters will be sent home with further information regarding science being taught in class Useful Websites - click to open link The Royal Society Stem Learning Wow Science NFU Education Nasa Kids Club BrainPop National Geographic Kids 15 science websites to inspire children Health and Safety Pupils will be taught to use scientific equipment safely during practical activities.

-Stem Learning

-Wow Science

-NFU Education

-Nasa Kids Club

-BrainPop

-National Geographic Kids

-15 science websites to inspire children

-Health and Safety

-Pupils will be taught to use scientific equipment safely during practical activities.
 Class Teachers, Teaching Assistants and the Subject Leader will check equipment regularly and report any damage; removing defective equipment and replacing as appropriate.
 The School Policy for Health and Safety will be integrated into science teaching.

-Priorities for 2021-22

-- To ensure science is taught across school consistently and regularly to ensure full curriculum coverage and to facilitate progression building on previous learning in line with the expectations of the National Curriculum.

-- Highlight any gaps in the children's knowledge due to the Pandemic - devise strategies to support the teaching of science.

-- Promote the profile of science in school.
+Priorities for 2024-25 - To ensure science is taught across school consistently and regularly to ensure full curriculum coverage and to facilitate progression building on previous learning in line with the expectations of the National Curriculum. - Continue to highlight any gaps in the children's knowledge and put strategies in place to support the teaching of science. - Promote the profile of science in school.